Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***How to break it down into digestible chunks?***

-The main problem in developing such an application is, as always, resources: to more completely define the problem, to design the system, to implement it, to evaluate the implementation, and to deploy it.
+The main problem in developing such an application is, as always, resources:

+1. to more completely define the problem,

+2. to design the system,

+3. to implement it,

+4. to evaluate the implementation, and

+5. to deploy each application version.

 In this demo resources are especially constrained.